Lion dance: Fut San (Fo Shan) style

-Later three more Lions were added to the group.
-The green-faced lion represented Zhao Yun or Zhao (Cantonese: Chiu) Zi Long.
-The green lion has a green tail, black beard and fur, and an iron horn.
-Often called the fourth brother, this lion is also called the Heroic Lion because Zhao was said to ride through Cao Cao's million man army to rescue Liu Bei's infant and fight his way back out.
-The yellow lion has yellow/orange face and body with white or silver beard and fur, representing Huang Zhong (Cantonese: Wong Tsung), who was given this color when Liu Bei rose to become Emperor.
-This lion is called the Righteous Lion.
-The white lion is known as Ma Chao (Cantonese: Ma Chiu), he was assigned this color because he always wore a white armband in his battle against the ruler of Wei, Cao Cao, to signify that he was in mourning for his father and brother who had been murdered by Cao Cao.
-This lion is therefore also known as the funeral lion, and is never used except for the funeral of a Master or an important head of a group.
-In such cases the lion is usually burned right after use as it is considered inauspicious to be kept around.
-This lion is sometimes confused with the silver lion which sometimes has a whitish colouring.
-These three along with Guan Yu and Zhang Fei were known as the "Five Tiger Generals of Shun," each representing one of the colors of the five elements.
+Hok San (He Shan) style

+The Hok San (鶴山 (鹤山, Crane Mountain)) style was founded by Feng Gengzhang, (馮庚長 (冯庚长)).
+Born in a village in He Shan County, Guangdong, Feng was originally trained in the Fut San style.
+He aimed to refine his lion dance techniques to more closely resemble the natural movements of a real animal—particularly a cat.
+To support this vision, he redesigned key features of the lion head, including the mouth, lips, and eyes, to create a more graceful, expressive, and elegant appearance.
+Specific drum patterns were also developed to better synchronize with the lion's movements.

+The Hok San style was introduced to Singapore in the 1920s by Li Yi Sheng (李怡生), a disciple of Feng.
+He played a key role in founding the Singapore Hok San Association Lion Dance Troupe (新加坡鶴山會館武術醒獅團).
+The style gained popularity in Singapore and saw widespread adoption across Malaysia and beyond.

 Green Lion

-Green Lion (青狮) is the lion dance form associated with the province of Fujian and the Hokkien-speaking people.
-It is similar to the Chinese southern lion dance, except that the lion is mainly green in color and has a distinct round flat mask.
+Green Lion (青狮) is the lion dance form associated with the Hokkien-speaking people of Fujian and Taiwan.
+It is similar to the Chinese Southern Lion dance, except that the lion is mainly green in color and has a distinct round flat mask.
 It is believed to have originated in the anti-Manchu movements after the fall of the Ming dynasty in 1644.
 The word "green lion" in the Hokkien language sounds similar to "Qing army" (清师).
-During training sessions for fighters, the Green lion was fitted with blades symbolizing the Manchurian army and would become a moving target for trainees.
+During training sessions for fighters, the Green Lion was fitted with blades symbolizing the Manchurian army and would become a moving target for trainees.
 It is said that after the fall of Qing dynasty in 1912, martial arts expert Gan De Yuan (干德源) organized a performance in Quanzhou where the Green Lion was dismembered to represent the overthrow of the Qing dynasty.
-From that point onwards, the Green Lion is used without the blades and performed for cultural and ritual purposes.
+From that point onwards, the Green Lion has been used without the blades and is performed for cultural and ritual purposes.